Supercritical Liouville quantum gravity and CLE$_4$: Open problems

 The central objects of study in Liouville conformal field theory are the \textbf{Liouville correlation functions}, which are regularized versions of expectations of the form \eqb \BB E\left[ e^{-\mu \nu_\Phi(\bdy U)} \prod_{j=1}^n e^{\alpha_j \Phi(z_j)} \right] \eqe where $(U,\Phi)$ is an LQG surface (for some underlying Riemann surface $U$ and some central charge $\ccL$), $\alpha_1,\dots,\alpha_n \in \BB R$, $z_1,\dots,z_n \in U\cup \bdy U$, $\nu_\Phi$ denotes central charge-$\ccL$ LQG length, and $\mu > 0$ is a constant.
 See, e.g.,~\cite{krv-dozz,GKRV-sphere,ars-fzz, rz-boundary-lcft, arsz-structure-constants} for computations of such correlation functions in various settings.

 The supercritical LQG disk field of Definition \ref{def-supercritical-disk} can be written as $\Phi = (Q/2) \Phi_2 + \sqrt{1-Q^2/4} \Psi$, where $ \Phi_2$ is the field for a critical LQG disk and $\Psi$ is an independent zero-boundary GFF.
 Since $\Psi$ is a Gaussian field with known covariance structure, it is easy to compute correlation functions of the type~\eqref{eqn-corr-function} with $\Psi$ in place of $\Phi$.
 Therefore, if we could compute correlation functions of $ \Phi_2$ then we could also compute correlation functions of $\Phi$.
-Note that our correlation functions for $\Phi$ have no bulk cosmological constant term (as in~\cite{rz-boundary-lcft}) since we do not currently have a finite area measure associated with $\Phi$.
+Note that our correlation functions for $\Phi$ have no bulk cosmological constant term (as in~\cite{rz-boundary-lcft}) since we do not have a finite area measure associated for supercritical LQG (c.f.~\cite{bgs-supercritical-crt}).

 The existing results on correlation functions only treat the subcritical case $\gamma < 2$.
 This provides additional motivation for the following problem.

 \begin{prob} Extend the formulas for Liouville correlation functions appearing in, e.g.,~\cite{krv-dozz,GKRV-sphere,ars-fzz, rz-boundary-lcft,arsz-structure-constants} to the critical case $\gamma=2$.
 Use the $\gamma=2$ analogs of the formulas in~\cite{rz-boundary-lcft} to compute correlation functions for the supercritical LQG disks appearing in Definition \ref{def-supercritical-disk}. \end{prob}